Marquette vs. Wisconsin College Basketball Predictions & Picks - December 2

 Marquette Performance Insights

-- The Golden Eagles' +109 scoring differential (outscoring opponents by 15.5 points per game) is a result of putting up 81.4 points per game (65th in college basketball) while giving up 65.9 per outing (89th in college basketball).
+- The Golden Eagles' +109 scoring differential (outscoring opponents by 15.5 points per game) is a result of scoring 81.4 points per game (64th in college basketball) while giving up 65.9 per contest (84th in college basketball).

-- Marquette ranks 235th in the country at 31.7 rebounds per game.
+- Marquette is 239th in college basketball at 31.7 rebounds per game.
 That's similar to the 32.6 its opponents average.

+- The Golden Eagles average 103.3 points per 100 possessions on offense (53rd in college basketball), and give up 83.5 points per 100 possessions (61st in college basketball).

-- Marquette has come out ahead in the turnover battle by 6.9 per game, committing 8.4 (11th in college basketball) while forcing 15.3 (41st in college basketball).
+- Marquette wins the turnover battle by 6.9 per game, committing 8.4 (11th in college basketball) while its opponents average 15.3.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.